< America's Birthplace Photo Collection >

 The birthplace of America is considered to be Philadelphia, Pennsylvania.
 This is because the city was the site of many important events in the early history of the United States including the Declaration of Independence and U.S. Constitution.

 The U.S. National Park Services recognizes Independence Hall in Philadelphia as the birthplace of America.
 NASA Earth Observatory states Philadelphia is the birthplace of the United States.
-The U.S. Army describes Philadelphia's Independence Hall as America’s birthplace.
 The Pew Charitable Trusts acknowledges Philadelphia as the birthplace of America.

 In 1776, the founding fathers signed the Declaration of Independence in Carpenter’s Hall (now know as Independence Hall) not far from the red-brick building that then housed Pennsylvania’s colonial government.
 Construction of Independence Hall started in 1732.